People call the Altai Mountains... sorry the Russian parts of the heights of Altai the Golden Mountains.

-People call the Russian parts of the Altai Mountains the Golden Mountains because they hide the world heritage of the past, where remains of ancient culture of the Scythians reflect through invaluable remains.
+They do that, because they hide the world heritage of the past, where they show the ancient culture of the Scythians and reflect it through invaluable remains and other resources.

 Altai means "Golden Mountain".
 The name is in Turkic as Alytau or Altai.
 The starting "Al" means gold and the ending "tau" or "tai" means mount. and the given name reflects appropriately to describe an area that contains invaluable nature and a great cultural value.